wilyyy/wsph/README.md

 Todo:

-- figure out how to make a consistent doc format (better prompt? compare with sample md file?)
+- figure out how to make a consistent doc format (better prompt? compare with sample md file? or prob add a lower temperature value in openai helper)
 - try using other types of documentation file types (pdf, etc)

 ```